So you’ve finished your time at university, but it is taking longer than you’d have hoped to bag yourself a graduate-level job.

 What We Offer Here At Graduate Coach

-Being able to clearly articulate that you have the skills employers are looking for and confidently demonstrate your aptitude for the job is very important.
+- Being able to clearly articulate that you have the skills employers are looking.

 What to do if you are struggling to find a job after university

 The short answer is to get help.
 There’s no need to struggle alone.
-Here at Graduate Coach, we have help available regardless of what you studied, where you studied and what your budget is.
+Here at Graduate Coach, we have help available.
+Regardless of what you studied, where you studied or what your budget is, we’ll help.

 If you are struggling to find a job after university there’s no point continually sending out applications and hoping that you’ll eventually get lucky.

 The right help can accelerate your job search and help you to get the right job for you.

 Book a FREE career consultation with us here at Graduate Coach.
 We’ll put together a bespoke career coaching plan and outline exactly how we can help you to get a graduate-level job.